Is Bluetooth Safe? Security Risks, Encryption, and How to Stay Protected

 Even with encryption, Bluetooth isn’t foolproof.
 While some devices have built-in encryption to protect your data, not all are created equal.
 If encryption isn’t used, or if a device is not properly paired, your connection could be exposed to potential threats.

-It is crucial to ensure that secure connections are found to prevent unauthorized access.
+It is crucial to ensure that secure connections are established to prevent unauthorized access.

 Additionally, attackers may use other methods to connect to your Bluetooth without your permission.
 Devices that are set to “discoverable” mode make it easier for hackers to initiate unauthorized connections.